All About

 But I often catch my bass on a spinning rod, sometimes on a surfcasting outfit, or by trolling with a light downtide rod.
 Perhaps they're all bass rods?

-But if I've spend all that cash on a bass rod and catch a flattie on it, I'm going to be mighty upset ...
+But if I've spent all that cash on a bass rod and catch a flattie on it, I'm going to be mighty upset...

 As with other saltwater fishing rods designed for casting, spinning rods are designed for use with either a multiplier (baitcaster reel) or a fixed spool spinning reel - that's either/or, not both, for the reasons given previously on this page.